Shivamkanse2104/Infosys-milestone/README.md

 guys can someone share any images of the output like the graph or something

 i can complete the my work, that is  Named Entity Recognition and load the triples..

+i think it contain some duplicates sentences. it is showing only once i guess